Last Updated on April 24, 2021 by Kim Labriola

 Here is a list of all the Lusk Corporation subdivisions in the Tucson area.
 Click the links below to see what houses are currently for sale in each community.

 1954 San Rafael Estates neighborhood is just north east of Broadway and Wilmot.
 This small neighborhood with 69 homes and a community pool has 3 floor plans: the ‘Lanai’, the ‘Monterrey’, and the ‘Homes for all America’.
 Each of these models had several elevations and materials/colors to choose from which made each home unique.
 Burnt Adobe was the main building material for these homes.
 This project won the prestigious Merit Award from the National Association of Home Builders.
 San Rafael Estates was entered into the National Register of Historic Neighborhoods in 2013.
 San Rafael Estates is serviced by these TUSD schools: Sewell Elementary, Utterback Middle, and Rincon High.
-Are you interested in learning more about this neighborhood? read more: San Rafael Estates blog
+Homes for sale in San Rafael Estates

 1955 Indian Ridge Estates neighborhood includes Indian Crest Estates (1956) and Indian Ridge Terrace (1957).
 Located on Tucson’s northeast side near Tanque Verde and Sabino Canyon Road in an area bordering ancient Indian ruins.
 The neighborhood is known for the angular, single-story, low slung homes with asymmetrical pitched roofs, using uniquely southwestern materials such as burnt adobe and red brick.
 Large angled windows and sliding glass doors are ubiquitous in the neighborhood.
 This neighborhood also won the coveted Merit Award from the National Association of Home Builders in 1957 and was later entered into the National Register of Historic Districts in 2010.
 Indian Ridge Estates is serviced by these TUSD schools: Fruchthendler Elementary, Booth-Fickett Middle, and Sabino High.
 Want more info on Indian Ridge?
-Indian Ridge Estates blog
+Homes for sale in Indian Ridge neighborhood